 Invariably, a cold-weather sailor will be caught out in wet and cold conditions, and not have the opportunity to change into dry cloths.
 This is why synthetic midlayer materials that dry quickly with body heat and still provide warmth are essential.
 This is not the most comfortable tactic, but it works.
 In the case of midlayers, a synthetic fleece blend is the economical, practical choice.
 Wool takes too long to dry.
 Synthetic base layers are also preferable for the same reason.

 No jeans or cotton sweatpants.
-Although cotton underwear can be used in cold weather, cotton is a poor choice for outerwear.
+Although cotton underwear can be used in cold weather, cotton is a poor choice for outerwear—and certainly anywhere you will get wet.
 Denim and cotton pile lose all insulation value when wet, and they are very slow to dry.
 Cotton sweatsuits can be nice for evenings and sleeping, but they must be kept dry.
 We like cotton sheets, but most of our blankets are synthetic.
 Sleeping bags should have high quality synthetic insulation.
 Dampness and down don’t mix.

 Mid-layers.
 Our favorite mid-layers are synthetic and wicking, for these can be worn on their own, serving double duty.
 Soccer training pants and fleece pants both make an excellent mid-layers and can even be worn to a casual dock gathering.
 To keep the knees from wearing through, you can put knee pads over them (see PS August 2018).
 Some soccer goalkeeper pants already have thin padding on the knees and hips that will stay in place.
 These garments wick perspiration well and dry very quickly.